 If the answer to any of the above questions is 'no' - ditch them, free up space for something new and amazing!

 Many decluttering sites recommend letting things that you plan on throwing away rest for a while (a month, a year in my case).

 If that's you - oh, you are in for a treat!
-Do go through it - there is nothing better new that long-forgotten old - you might feel like you've been shopping without living the house.
+Do go through it - there is nothing better new than that long-forgotten old - you might feel like you've been shopping without living in the house.
 And spending money.

-Final 5 thoughts to simplify your life:
+5 bonus ideas on how to simplify your life:

 Opt for white wardrobes that are not the centrepiece.
 Wardrobes are good for storage.
 They should not occupy half of the room and make the other uninhabitable.